A Very Potter Musical: Act II

 despite proof such as Voldemort's new vlog and his review of 17 Again, with the star Zac Efron.
 Meanwhile, Harry, consumed by the stress this situation is causing him, pushes his friends away by acting egocentric.
 Malfoy tries to make fun of Harry, but he's once more humiliated in front of the student body and he promises revenge.
 Ginny tries to make sense of her relationship with Harry, but he explains to her that as long as Voldemort is around, they can't be together because he wants to protect her.
-When Ginny runs away in tears, Dumbledore in disguise calls Harry to his office to discuss about Voldemort.
+When Ginny runs away in tears, Dumbledore in disguise calls Harry to his office to discuss Voldemort.

 Snape reveals himself as a Death Eater undercover and meets up with Voldemort, who's in a deep depression after his fight with Quirrell.
-Snape introduces Draco Malfoy to the Dark Lord, who informs him about a secret passage leading to Hogwarts in exchange for a rocket to Mars (“Pigfarts, Pigfarts, Here I Come”).
+Snape introduces Draco Malfoy to the Dark Lord, who informs him about a secret passage leading to Hogwarts in exchange for a rocket to Mars ("Pigfarts, Pigfarts, Here I Come").
 Voldemort makes Draco sign a magical contract to make him kill Dumbledore.
 Harry, Ron and Hermione get to Dumbledore's office for the meeting.
 There, Dumbledore explains that Voldemort possesses some Horcruxes that make him immortal as long as they exist, he reveals that he has already destroyed five of the six Horcruxes and tells Harry to find the last one, hidden right there in Hogwarts.
 At that moment, the Death Eaters break into Dumbledore's office and arrest him.
 Malfoy is ready to follow through his part of the deal, but after a speech from Dumbledore he finds himself unable to give him the final blow.
 Snape takes the initiative and kills Dumbledore, traumatising Harry, who declares he has to kill Voldemort on his own.

 Voldemort successfully takes over the Ministry of Magic, but he's still sad about the loss of Quirrell.
-Voldemort, Quirrell and Harry lament all the people they lost (“Missing You”).
+Voldemort, Quirrell and Harry lament all the people they lost ("Missing You").
 After that, a Death Eater informs Voldemort that Hogwarts has fallen, and Voldemort gets ready to leave for Hogwarts.

-Ginny finds Harry and tries to convince him that he has the power to save everyone, but Harry is pessimistic and he complains about all the unrealistic expectations and the pressure on him for being the “Boy Who Lived”.
-Ginny reassures him that he's not alone in his fight against evil (“Not Alone”) and he makes up with Ron and Hermione.
+Ginny finds Harry and tries to convince him that he has the power to save everyone, but Harry is pessimistic and he complains about all the unrealistic expectations and the pressure on him for being the "Boy Who Lived".
+Ginny reassures him that he's not alone in his fight against evil ("Not Alone") and he makes up with Ron and Hermione.
 With Malfoy's help, who regretted his choices, Harry and Ron go to Dumbledore's office to destroy the last Horcrux, while Ginny and Hermione try to contact the Order of the Phoenix.
 Before they separate, Ron apologises to Hermione for his behaviour at the Yule Ball and the two share a passionate kiss.